akshat151/akshat151/README.md

 --- | --- | --- | --- | ---
 Java, C#, Python, Swift, JavaScript, Kotlin | Android, iOS, Xamarin, React Native | MySQL, MongoDB, Firebase, SQL, NoSQL | TensorFlow, Scikit-learn, Matplotlib, Pandas | SVN, GIT, Visual Studio, Android Studio, Xcode, VS Code

+Here is the updated work experience with the data you provided:

 ## Work Experience 👨‍💼

 ### Lead Graduate Teaching Assistant, Mobile Application Development
-Khoury College of Computer Sciences, Northeastern University, Boston, MA *May 2023 - Present*
+Khoury College of Computer Sciences, Northeastern University, Boston, MA
+*May 2023 - Present*
-- Designed assignments and instructed a class of 80+ students on mobile app architectural patterns: MVC and MVVM.
+- Designed assignments and instructed a class of 100+ students on mobile app architectural patterns: MVC and MVVM.
 - Mentored students in building Native iOS Mobile Apps with Xcode and Swift.

+### iOS Software Engineer Research Intern
+Network Science Institute, Northeastern University, Boston, MA
+*Jan 2024 - Aug 2024*
+- Led the development of the NIO iOS app for the National Internet Observatory, a research project funded by NSF using Swift, SwiftUI, and UIKit.

+### Software Engineer - iOS
-### Software Engineer, Lenze, Pune, India
+Lenze, Pune, IN
-*April 2021 - July 2022*
+*Nov 2021 - Jul 2022*
-- Collaborated on Cross Platform and Native Android app development, utilizing Xamarin Forms and Android SDK for Smart Industries.
-- Led UI design, integration of new features, and optimization efforts for improved efficiency and user satisfaction.
-- Mentored junior developers, enhancing code quality and reducing bugs.
+- Developed and maintained native iOS apps with Swift and UIKit as part of the Lenze Smart Engineering Apps Team.

+### Software Engineer - Android
+Lenze, Pune, IN
+*Apr 2021 – Nov 2021*
+- Developed and maintained native Android apps with Java and Kotlin as part of the Lenze Smart Engineering Apps Team.
+- Led the migration of an existing Java codebase to Kotlin, improving code quality and developer productivity.

+### Software Engineer I - Mobile
-### Software Engineer, Honeywell, Pune, India
+Honeywell, Pune, IN
-*August 2019 - March 2021*
+*Aug 2019 - Mar 2021*
+- **iOS Development**:
+   - Contributed to develop and maintain native iOS applications using Swift and Objective-C.
+   - Architected a protocol-oriented Networking Layer, ensuring Separation of Concern and easy mocking for unit tests.
+- **Android Development**:
-- Contributed to hybrid and Native Android mobile applications, implementing effective logging and testing frameworks.
+   - Contributed to native Android applications using Java and Kotlin.
-- Championed stability and reliability through robust error handling, reducing crashes and post-release defects.
+   - Developed custom UI components and implemented new features in the Honeywell mobile app, improving user experience.

 ## Projects 🚀